damargulis/ClimateData/README.md

   TODO:
    --
-   - [ ] Get links for each document and attachment
    - [ ] Download and save each document
      - [ ] Check each possible doc type and ensure its saved properly
-   - [ ] Automate finding how many documents in each docket
    - [ ] Find/Create database to store everything, automate saving crawls directly to database (Archivers app?)
    - [ ] Hash documents for data integrity

   In Progress:
    -
    - [ ] Use box api to autoupload documents --Zach
+   - [ ] Get links for each document and attachment --Dan

   Review/Testing:
    -